tillitis/tillitis-key1/doc/system_description/fpga.md

 The timer is available to use by firmware and applications.

-#### ROSC
+#### TRNG

-The ROSC is a ring oscillator based internal entropy source, or True Random Number Generator (TRNG).
+The TRNG is a ring oscillator based internal entropy source, or True Random Number Generator (TRNG).
 By default the TRNG use 32 free running digital oscillators.
 By default, the oscillators are sampled after 4096 cycles.
 The states are XOR combined to create